Achish

 This appears to indicate that either the name "Akish" was a common name for Philistine kings, used both at Gath and Ekron, or, as Naveh has suggested, that the editor of the biblical text used a known name of a Philistine king from the end of the Iron Age (Achish of Ekron) as the name of a king(s) of Gath in narratives relating to earlier periods.

-Achish in film
+In media

+Achish of Gath is a supporting role in the 17th-century opera David et Jonathas, sung by a bass.

 Achish king of Gath appears in the 1985 film King David, starring Richard Gere.

+Achish appears in the streaming series House of David, played by Iraqi actor Alexander Uloom.